 Recently we have been working on her smelling sense as I thought it would be something new and fun to do with her.
 We use cocktail sausages and she is doing well with it.

 We have been very lucky and was sent a very beautiful crushed velour lead and collar set by The Mutley Crew for Rosie to wear on our walks, red really suits her.
-Every walk we get compliments on her and her velour attire which you can find here.
-I cannot recommend them enough.
+Every walk we get compliments on her and her velour attire, I cannot recommend them enough.

 This collar has been in rivers, snow and mud and still looks as good as the day we first received it, which goes to show just how high the quality is.
 If you don’t own a set yet then you have to go and check them out, I guarantee there will be something/s you will love.